openfiesta/openfiestalab/labguide/residency.md

-**Given the ongoing impact of COVID-19, we will announce in the early days of June whether the 2020 Residency Program will still be held.**
+**Given the ongoing impact of COVID-19, we will announce soon whether the 2020 Residency Program will still be held.**

 <br>